lulatiAI/videotovideogen/README.md

 ---

-## ⚙️ How It Works

-1. **User uploads video**
-   - File is validated and sent to the backend API.
-2. **Video stored on S3**
-   - Temporary storage in an S3 bucket for processing.
-3. **AI processing starts**
+🔄 Custom AI Inference & Moderation Pipeline

+The platform implements a custom pipeline to ensure content safety and reliability:

+Video Upload – Users upload a source video via the frontend.

+Content Moderation – The video is analyzed by AWS Rekognition for unsafe or prohibited content.

+Serverless Moderation Logic – An AWS Lambda function reviews moderation results:

+❌ If the video fails moderation, it is rejected and not processed.

+✅ If the video passes, it’s approved for generation.

-   - Video is analyzed and transformed by the AI model.
+AI Processing – Approved videos are transformed through the custom AI inference model.

-4. **Processed video returned**
-   - Downloadable `MP4` is streamed back to the user.
-5. **Playback and download**
-   - User can preview or download their AI-enhanced video.
+Result Delivery – The generated video is stored in Amazon S3 and the URL is returned to the user.

+This ensures safety, compliance, and quality control in every request.

 ---